1978 Wisconsin gubernatorial election

 The 1978 Wisconsin gubernatorial election was held on November 7, 1978.
 Republican Lee S. Dreyfus won the election with 54% of the vote, winning his first term as Governor of Wisconsin and defeating incumbent Democrat Martin J. Schreiber.
 Bob Kasten unsuccessfully sought the Republican nomination.

 As of 2024, this is the last occasion that Florence County has voted Democratic in a gubernatorial election.

-Primary election

 The primary election was held on September 12, 1978.
 Nominees for Governor and Lieutenant Governor were selected in separate primaries before running on a joint ticket in the general election.